marionebl/jaketrent-blog/themes/magnetic/README.md

 ### Post's Detail Thumbnail

-Use `cover_detail` to specify an image that will be used for that post on the Detail page for that post.
+Use `image` to specify an image that will be used for that post on the Detail page for that post.

 ```
-cover_detail: /assets/hero_image.jpg
+image: /assets/hero_image.jpg
 ```

 ## Creator